syntaxbender/bbcode-to-html/README.md

 # bbCode to HTML with parser

 ## What is this?
 This is not a wysiwyg editor.
-This script provide to generate html content from bbcodes with **bbcode parser**.
+This script provide to generate html content from bbcodes with <ins>**bbcode parser**</ins>.
 It is supports register new bbcodes or override an existing bbcodes.

 ## Why need this?
 This script is so lightweight, easy to apply, new bbcodes can register easily and all the excellent features that I can't predict right now.